rhaido/blog/2013/09/19/01-shimano-xt-vs-hope-pro-2-evo.md

-title: Hubs: Shimano XT M775 vs Hope Pro II Evo - my experience
+title: Hubs: Shimano XT M775 vs Hope Pro II Evo
 public: yes
 tags: hubs
       review
 summary: My usage experience of the eternal rivals of the MTB hub market.

-It just happened, that I have both pairs of hubs, and actually extensively used each of them in conditions of Jura Mountains.
+It just happened, that I have both pairs of hubs, and actually extensively used each of them in conditions of Jura Mountains and Swiss amateur XC racing.
 Here is my experience and my conclusion.

 ## Weight.